custom-components/sensor.personalcapital/README.md

 **email (Required)** | Email for personalcapital.com
 **password (Required)** | Password for personalcapital.com
-**unit_of_measurement (Optional)** | Unit of measurement for your accounts **Default** USD
+**unit_of_measurement (Optional)** | Unit of measurement for your accounts **Default** USD **monitored_categories (Optional)** | Banking categories to monitor.
+By default all categories are monitored.
+Options are `networth, assets, liabilities, investments, mortgages, cash, other_assets, other_liabilities, credit_cards, loans`
 ***

 **Note: You'll get a text message with your pin code to use on the frontend to configure**